 Can I be evicted if I’m a private renter in Camden during the pandemic?

-Your landlord or letting agent has legal powers to serve an eviction notice.
-However, although eviction action can be taken, we can advise you on your rights and can protect you from illegal eviction.
+From Thursday 1 April, your landlord or letting agent has legal powers to serve an eviction notice.
+Although eviction action can be taken, we can advise you on your rights and can protect you from illegal eviction.

 Camden Council can help: